kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 All of the flags for the CTF take the form flag{xxxxx}.
 With those curly braces providing character positions I snapped a video of his badge and checked the first four characters against the Braille alphabet.
 They translated to 'flag' so theory confirmed - back to the badge.

-Counting up the characters doesn't provide me hope - there 33 and I'm after a 25 character string.
+Counting up the characters doesn't provide me hope - there are 33 and I'm after a 25 character string.
 Regardless, times running out so I find the first Braille translation site that pops up in Google and start punching away.

 Here's the characters from the image: